 Haverford will investigate all complaints of sexual misconduct in a full, reliable and impartial manner.
 The College will take all steps necessary to stop the misconduct, prevent its recurrence, and offer appropriate remedies to address its effects on those involved.

-Learn more about confidentiality of reporting as it relates to sexual misconduct and how to request confidentiality if you make a report to someone who is obligated to inform the Dean of the College or Title IX Coordinator about the incident.
+Learn more about confidentiality of reporting as it relates to sexual misconduct and how to request confidentiality if you make a report to someone who is obligated to inform the Dean of the College or Title IX Coordinator about an incident.

 Violations of this policy may result in the imposition of a full range of sanctions up to and including separation.

 This policy applies to student sexual misconduct when it occurs:

 - The conduct was in connection with a College-sponsored program or activity; or,

 - The conduct may have the effect of creating a hostile environment for a member of the Haverford community

 While this policy applies to student conduct, the College does not tolerate sexual misconduct by any member of the Haverford College community or third parties, regardless of sexual orientation or gender identity.